fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

+    It is Allah Who has made for you the earth as a resting place, and the sky as a canopy, and has given you shape - and made your shapes beautiful -, and has provided for you Sustenance
+    Quran, surah Gafir 40:64

 The Qur'an says that the heavens and the earth were joined together as one "unit of creation", after which they were "cloven asunder".

     The heavens and the earth were joined together as one unit, before We clove them asunder